dvychen/Quizbowl-Website-ITGS/README.md

     - ^ excellent, consistent theme
 - https://www.awwwards.com/sites/networked-insights-1
     - ^ Nice navigation bar with an actual "banner" in the middle for the logo
+    - Nice bar appearing, expanding, and then shrinking a tiny bit when you hover over it
+        -Bar shrinks away into nothing when you hover off

 Possible Aesthetic Features:
 - Cartoony Trivia theme - cartoons/symbols of: